aws-samples/s3-to-lambda-invocation-patterns/README.md

 These examples show ways to avoid recursive invocation with Lambda functions and S3 buckets.

-To learn more about how this works, see the AWS Compute Blog post: TBD.
+To learn more about how this works, see the AWS Compute Blog post: https://aws.amazon.com/blogs/compute/avoiding-recursive-invocation-with-amazon-s3-and-aws-lambda/.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.